-How Safe And Secure Is Cloud Accounting?admin
+How Safe And Secure Is Cloud Accounting?Jamie Allen

 In recent years, we have seen continual growth in the range of cloud systems available and the functionalities that they offer alongside a worldwide shift towards increased remote working practices, which has been somewhat expedited by C-19.
 This has meant more and more companies are moving towards using and implementing cloud-based applications to assist with a wide-ranging set of tasks and functions as well as to enable them to adapt to remote working.
 This increased reliance on cloud-based products has raised questions within many businesses around keeping data secure and ensuring business continuity can be maintained in various scenarios.
 Even going back to the “.com” bubble in the late 90s, there has always been a little trepidation around the internet, cloud apps and placing large elements of your business in the cloud rather than on a server that you can see and lock away in a padlocked cupboard.